hundredyearfarms/Hundred-Year-Farm-Project/README.md

 Such transitions could become a generally preferred solution in the future, but they are not  economically feasible today and the necessary technology is probably decades away.
 This project is working towards the long-term development of that technology so it could some day allow agroforestry with habitat restoration to scale in a meaningful way.

-The project has been managed in such as way that it is economically self-sustaining.

 **OVERVIEW**

 A 42 acre parcel of land that is being treated in two ways.